apinf/api-guidelines/api-endpoint.md

 # API Endpoint

-The resource is always a noun in plural in the API endpoint and if we want to access one instance of the resource, we pass the id in the URL.
+The resource is always a noun in plural in the API endpoint.
+If we want to access one instance of the resource, we pass the id in the URL.

 * `GET path /organizations`
   * gets the list of all Organizations
 * `GET path /organizations/:id`
   * gets the detail of Organization identified with :id
 * `DELETE path /organizations/:id`
-  * should deletes Organization identified with :id
+  * deletes Organization identified with :id
 * In some cases, if we have resources under a resource, e.g Managers of an Organization, then the sample API endpoints would be:
   * `GET /organizations/:id/managers` should get the list of all Managers from Organization :id
   * `GET /organizations/:id/managers/:managerId` should get the details of Manager :managerId, which belongs to Organization :id